 In the absence of a distinct transition between more open floodplain or riparian vegetation and more dense upland forest, stream subsidies were highly important to terrestrial food webs near the bank, and declined with distance from the stream.
 In contrast, when streams are first bordered by floodplains or open riparian zones, two “hotlines” of high subsidy magnitude are created that extend parallel to the stream channel (Fig. 8).
 As in sites with no sharp vegetation transition, the first “hotline” is at the water’s edge.
 However, at sites with distinct floodplain/riparian zones, a second high magnitude strip of subsidy transmission unexpectedly occurs at the upland forest transition, often 100 m or more away from the stream.
-This landscape and vegetation structure allows the persistence of two similar, yet spatially distinct communities of arthropod predators, both of which are heavily reliant on aquatic resources, yet only one of which is located near the emergent subsidy source.
-These functionally similar communities also seem to have adopted different strategies for resource acquisition: predatory arthropods near the stream capitalize upon subsidies (adult macroinvertebrate insects) immediately upon their emergence from the stream.
+This landscape and vegetation structure allows the persistence of two similar, yet spatially distinct communities of arthropod predators, both of which are heavily reliant on aquatic resources, yet only one of which is proximate to the emergent subsidy source.
+These functionally similar communities exhibit different strategies for resource acquisition: predatory arthropods near the stream capitalize upon subsidies (adult macroinvertebrate insects) immediately upon their emergence from the stream.
 In contrast, predators at the forest boundary rely upon the same subsidy source but access it later, during the dispersal phase of adult aquatic macroinvertebrate life history.
 Without the intervening floodplain/riparian zone and subsequent transition to upland vegetation that concentrates these dispersing subsidy resources, only one such distinct predator community (i.e., the community at the stream) is supported in space.

 Conclusions

-The purpose of this research was to document the distance that aquatic subsidies penetrated into the terrestrial landscape.
+Our research on subsidy transmission into terrestrial landscapes demonstrated…. document the distance that aquatic subsidies penetrated into the terrestrial landscape.
 We found that, conservatively, > ¾ of the total catchment was encompassed by these subsidies, as the 10% stream signature could still be found in arthropod predator food webs ~ 80–350 m away from streams.
 This stream signature effect was most easily explained by considering terrestrial vegetation conditions that co-varied with stream size rather than considering stream order in and of itself.
 For example, dense vegetation can completely envelope small streams, and seems to act as a relatively impermeable boundary to subsidy transmission.
 Topographic breaks such as levees also affected the stream signature, but their influence was less substantial than the effect of vegetation boundaries between riparian zones and upland forests.
 These sharp discontinuities in vegetation acted to concentrate stream resources, effectively resetting the subsidy decay curves at these locations.
 Streams are most often defined by physical measures, such as the boundary between surface water and land; our results suggest that, for food webs, a more useful stream boundary may actually be the edge of the forest, rather than the edge of water.
 More broadly, these results underscore that ecotone boundaries are often very permeable, and that the meaningful borders of ecosystems may not be what or where they are generally accepted to be.

 Acknowledgements